johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 } // { emp }
 {% endhighlight %}

-Here we've repurposed the managed memory example from earlier with the explicit addition of the reference that would otherwise be inserted by Rust to prevent GC, `x1`.
+Here we've re-purposed the managed memory example from earlier with the explicit addition of the reference that would otherwise be inserted by Rust to prevent GC, `x1`.
 Let's examine each expression and the associated assertions in turn.

 {% highlight rust %}
 // { emp }